Culture

 Before the age of Instagram, heading to town in the 90s and early 2000s to hang out with our friends was our concept of fun.
 It was a simpler time.
 A time when listening to CDs together and taking Neoprints defined friendships.

-From doing school projects playing with MacBook Photo Booth at the outdoor seating area of the O.G.
-Shaw Lido McDonald’s, to hanging out at the *SCAPE steps, see if you find these hangout spots in town all too familiar:
+From doing school projects playing with MacBook Photo Booth at the outdoor seating area of the OG Shaw Lido McDonald’s, to hanging out at the *SCAPE steps, see if you find these hangout spots in town all too familiar:

 1. Botak Jones opposite *SCAPE

-Prior to Astons, there was Botak Jones
+Prior to Astons and Collin’s, there was Botak Jones.

-Image credit: Burrple
+Image credit: Burpple

 Set meals of meat or a burger with 2 sides at under $10 drew crowds of youngsters to their outdoor seating area.
 That, coupled with the fact it was a mere stone’s throw away from popular hangouts like Cineleisure Orchard and The Heeren meant it was a frequent go-to dinner option.

-2. CD shops like Gramophone and HMV
+2. CD shops like Gramophone & HMV

 Image credit: guidegecko

-Today’s generation may not be acquainted with terms like “lyric booklets” or “DVD boxsets”.
+Today’s generation may not be acquainted with terms like “lyric booklets” or “DVD box sets”.
 But 90s kids will know exactly what I’m referring to.

 A world without Netflix and Spotify meant that trips to the music and movie shop were considered a group activity.
-The Heeren mall was synonymous for their mega HMV store that spanned 3 levels – my favourite being the first floor for their latest releases of all things pop culture.
+The Heeren mall was synonymous for their mega HMV store that spanned 3 levels – my favourite being the 1st floor for their latest releases of all things pop culture.

-Gramophone had massive sales before their closure in 2013
+Gramophone had massive sales before their closure in 2013.

-Image credit: the-mad-scene.blogspot.com
+Image credit: the-mad-scene via Blogspot

 And who could forget Gramophone?
 The local-born record shop was tucked away in Specialists’ Shopping Centre (right past the Famous Amos stall!) – which we now know fondly as 313@Somerset.